mjz-smu/codelab_instructions/README.md

           cloud: GCP
           vm_spec:
             GCP:
+              machine_type: n1-standard-2
               zone: us-central1-b
         vm_2:
           cloud: GCP
           vm_spec:
             GCP:
+              machine_type: n1-standard-2
               zone: us-east1-b
+    flags:
+      iperf_sending_thread_count: 5
+      iperf_runtime_in_seconds: 30

 To run this benchmark, we need to specify the config file.
-If we place the config file in the PerfKitBenchmarker/perfkitbenchmarker/configs/ directory, we can simply specify the name of the config file
+If the config file in the PerfKitBenchmarker/perfkitbenchmarker/configs/ directory, we can simply specify the name of the config file.
+In our case, this config file is already present in that directory, so we can run pkb using that config using the following command:

-    ./pkb.py --benchmark_config_file=<config_file.yml> --benchmarks=iperf
+    ./pkb.py --benchmark_config_file=sample_config.yml --benchmarks=iperf

 If the config file is in another location, we need to specify the full path of the config file